 The consequences of their release have been particularly devastating for native wildlife.
-Several studies showed that island where the feral cats have been removed recover several endangered bird species and other wildlife.
+Several studies showed that islands where the feral cats have been removed, recover several endangered bird species and other wildlife.

 The most popular dog in Hawaiian history, although now extinct, is the Hawaiian Poi Dog.
-History has it that the Polynesian people brought the dog and other domesticated animals and plant stocks when they immigrated into the Hawaiian land.
+History shows that the Polynesians brought dogs, other domesticated animals, and plant stocks when they immigrated to the Hawaiian land.

 Hawaiians only kept them to fuel their traditional beliefs and their bellies.
 The arrival of the European settlers influenced the government and lifestyle of the people, including dropping the tradition of eating feral dogs.